aarondfrancis/sidecar/docs/overview.md

 Sidecar packages, deploys, and executes AWS Lambda functions from your Laravel application. {.text-xl .font-bold}

-It works with _any_ Laravel 7 or Laravel 8 application, hosted _anywhere_, including your local machine. {.font-bold}
+It works with _any_ Laravel 7, 8 or 9 application, hosted _anywhere_, including your local machine. {.font-bold}

 You can write functions in any of the following runtimes and execute them straight from PHP: